 “What is your unique, standout perspective in your content niche that makes you an expert that needs to be heard?”

-Because this topic is a bit too in-depth to cover within this post, I encourage you to check out my article on How to Stand Out in Your Content Marketing for a more detailed resource on developing your CDF.
+Because this topic is a bit too in-depth to cover within this post, I encourage you to check out my article on How to Find Your Brand’s Unique Content Differentiation Factor and Use It to Your Advantage for a more detailed resource on developing your CDF.

 Takeaway: Take the time to develop your Content Differentiation Factor so you can provide potential readers with a compelling reason to view your content over your competitors.